Kingston, Ontario: Military history

 During the Second World War the Stormont, Dundas and Glengarry Highlanders (SD&G), mobilized in June 1940.
 During fighting, troops that had formed in Kingston received recognition from the government for their achievements.
 Fort Henry was again an internment camp (Camp 31) from September 1939 to December 1943.
-A military aerodrome, RCAF Station Kingston, was constructed to the west of Kingston to support flying training.
+A military aerodrome, RCAF Station Kingston, was constructed to the west of Kingston to support flying training as part of the British Commonwealth Air Training Plan.

 Heritage sites

 Kingston is known for its historic properties, as reflected in the city's motto of "where history and innovation thrive".
-Including World Heritage Sites, National Historic Sites, Provincially Significant sites, municipally designated heritage properties, and listed or non-designated heritage properties, the city has 1211 properties listed in the heritage register it maintains pursuant to the Ontario Heritage Act.
+Including World Heritage Sites, National Historic Sites, Provincially Significant sites, municipally designated heritage properties, and listed or non-designated heritage properties, the city has 1,211 properties listed in the heritage register it maintains pursuant to the Ontario Heritage Act.

 In 2007, the Rideau Canal, along with the fortifications at Kingston, was designated a World Heritage Site, one of only 15 such sites in Canada.

 There are 21 National Historic Sites of Canada in Kingston.